DART: Everything you need to know about NASA’s mission to deflect an asteroid

 In the final four hours before impact the SMART Nav, or Small-body Maneuvering Autonomous Real-Time Navigation, worked alongside DRACO to autonomously manoeuvre the spacecraft into position for impact.

 The spacecraft was also carrying a companion CubeSat named LICIACube (Light Italian CubeSat for Imaging of Asteroids) that was designed by the Agenzia Spaziale Italiana (ASI).
 LICIACube was deployed on 11 September during the spacecraft's approach to Dimorphos and captured images of the impact.

-What will happen after the collision?
+What happens now, after the collision?

 “The nature of doing any sort of science is sometimes you just don't know what's going to happen," said Gregory.

 "And with this mission being the first of its kind, I think the margin for success is very wide.
-And I guess, to paraphrase the Apollo astronauts, hopefully it will be a success, but it might be a very successful failure.”
+And I guess, to paraphrase the Apollo astronauts, hopefully, it will be a success, but it might be a very successful failure.”